Dataport/possible-x-piveau-ui/README.md

 This property contains information about metadata used in piveau-hub-ui.

 #### title
-Title of the application
+Title of the application (default: `piveau Hub-UI`).

 #### description
-Description of the application
+Description of the application (default: `A modern and customizable web application for data management of extensive data catalogs.`).

 #### keywords
-Keywords describing the application
+Keywords describing the application (default: `Open Data`).

 <br><br>